MorrissyLab/mosaicMPI/README.md

 ### 6. Postprocessing

-This step will check to ensure that all factorizations completed successfully, and then will create consensus GEPs and usages, as well as the `.h5mu` file containing the cNMF solution.
+This step will check to ensure that all factorizations completed successfully, and then will create consensus GEPs and usages, updating the `.h5ad` file with the cNMF solution.

 ```
 cnmfsns postprocess --name example_run